Casselman - What to Expect from a Franco-Ontarian Town in Winter

 But not everyone can afford a house or an apartment, even in Casselman.
 I met this lady (below) at the local park when I wanted to take some pictures of a river.
 She's been living in a tent with her husband for over four months now.
 She seemed quite chatty (I think that's what you become when you live in isolation) and said that camping was a great way to survive during the pandemic.
 She wanted to show me a fox den, but I didn't have proper footwear.
 Apparently, she and her husband have everything they need as her parents regularly bring them food, firewood and Tim Hortons coffee.
 To keep warm, they put up a smaller tent inside a bigger one and sleep in a single sleeping bag.
 I don't know how effective it is when the temperatures drop below -25 C / -10 F.

 Would I recommend visiting Casselman?
 Yeah, why not.
-It'll make a great stop to have lunch or just stretch legs on the way from Ottawa to Montreal.
+It'll make a great stop to have lunch or just stretch your legs on the way from Ottawa to Montreal.

-If I were to start a business in Ontario with the focus on customer service, I would definitely consider Casselman.
+If I were to start a business in Ontario with a focus on customer service, I would definitely consider Casselman.
 Where else in the province can you get access to fully bilingual workers?
 Casselman - gotta visit in the summer!

 You Might Also Like